LeonelMachado-Dev/Project_AUDITTANIMUS/README.md

 ### 🌲 **Project tree**

-This is how the directories works
+This is the current folders structure.

 PS: this is not even my tree... i need to update this... is from a template of another profile...